 Tel: +1 972 869 9047

-A modern day equestrian sculpture and something of a focal point of the city, the Mustangs of Las Colinas is a magnificent sculpture that captures and immortalizes the spirit of Texas' heritage.
+A modern-day equine sculpture and something of a focal point of the city, the Mustangs of Las Colinas is a magnificent sculpture that captures and immortalizes the spirit of Texas' heritage.
 The running horses are representative of the sense of free spirit prevalent throughout the state, both in past times and the present.

 Admission: free